Saturday, March 8, 2025

-The Divine Mother is the spouse of Lord Shiva, called Brahmani.
+The Divine Mother is in the form of Shastras.

 C N Nachiappan